laravel/docs/queries.md

                     ->having('account_id', '>', 100)
                     ->get();

-You can pass multiple arguments to `groupBy` to group by multiple columns:
+You may pass multiple arguments to the `groupBy` method to group by multiple columns:

     $users = DB::table('users')
                     ->groupBy('first_name', 'status')